-Prepared by: The Biodiversity Company

-Cell: +27 81 319 1225

-Fax: +27 86 527 1965
+Prepared by: The Biodiversity Company Cell: +27 81 319 1225 Fax: +27 86 527 1965 info@thebiodiversitycompany.com www.thebiodiversitycompany.com

-info@thebiodiversitycompany.com www.thebiodiversitycompany.com

-Report Name Avifauna Scoping Assessment for the Proposed Verkykerskop WEF Cluster: Kromhof WEF Submitted to Kromhof Wind Power (Pty) Ltd Tyron Clark Lead Specialist (Fieldwork and Report Writing) Tyron Clark (Pr.
+Report Name Avifauna Scoping Assessment for the Proposed Verkykerskop WEF Cluster: Kromhof WEF Submitted to Kromhof Wind Power (Pty) Ltd Tyron Clark Aver Lead Specialist (Fieldwork and Report Writing) Tyron Clark (Pr.
 Sci.
 Nat.
 121338) has more than decade's worth of experience conducting biodiversity assessments in a number of African countries, affording him good experience in variety of development types, particularly avifaunal assessments.
 He attained his MSC in Zoological science from the University of the Witwatersrand.
 His research interests centre on biogeography and ecological niche modelling.
 Tyron has also completed courses in wetland delineation and management hosted by the University of the Free State.
-Reviewer Ryno Kemp Theory Ryno Kemp is Pr Sci Nat registered (117462/17) in Zoological Science and is finalising his PhD in Zoology from the University of Pretoria.
-Ryno is a qualified Avifauna specialist with over three years of experience, three years of experience in conservation and more than eight years of scientific research experience across South Africa.
-Andrew Husted HAX Reviewer Science, Environmental Science and A 400213/11) in the following fields of practice: Ecological Aquatic Science.
-Andrew is an Aquatic, Wetland and years' experience in the environmental consulting field.
-Fieldwork Core: Lloyd Mhlongu (Phd candidate), Susan Abell (MSc), Tyron Clark (MSc).
-Contributors: Dr. Ryno Kemp, Andre van Tonder (MSc), Cheri Clark, Ernest Porter, Geoff Lockwood, Samantha Bradley.
-Declaration auspice of the South African Council for no affiliation with or vested financial interest the undertaking of this activity and have no authorisation of this project.
-We have no ociates operate as independent consultants under the Natural Scientific Professions.
-We declare that we have ests in the proponent.
-We have no conflicting interests in o interests in secondary developments resulting from the o vested interest in the project, other than to provide a ts of the project (timing, time and budget) based on the
+Reviewer Ryno Kemp Reag Ryno Kemp is Pr Sci Nat registered (117462/17) in Zoology from the University of Pretoria.
+Ryno is a qu of experience, three years of experience in conser research experience across South Africa. alified Avifauna specialist with over three years Reviewer Andrew Husted HANT Andrew Husted is Pr Sci Nat registered (400213/11 Science, Environmental Science and Aquatic Science Fieldwork Core: Lloyd Mhlongu (Phd candidate), Susan Abell (MSc), Tyron Clark (MSc).
+Contributors: Ryno Kemp, Andre van Tonder (MSc), Cheri Clark, Ernest Porter, Geoff Lockwood, Samar Bradley.
+Declaration The Biodiversity Company and its associates op auspice of the South African Council for Natural So no affiliation with or vested financial interests in the the undertaking of this activity and have no interests authorisation of this project.
+We have no vested in professional service within the constraints of the p principals of science. cientific Professions.
+We declare that we have proponent.
+We have no conflicting interests in in secondary developments resulting from the interest in the project, other than to provide a